yanghoon/obsidian-workspace/Subjects.md

 - Use small threads
 ### Reactive
 Scalable Asyncronous Event Streams
-- Pub/Sub.
-Streams (not a single)
+- Pub/Sub(Event Driven), Streams (not a single)
-- Use funtional style, backpressur
+- Use funtional style, backpressure
 - More readable async codes
 - Use small threads